What Is A Bidet Sprayer?

 It is important to remember that you need to turn the t-valve to the off position after using the handheld sprayer.

-As previously mentioned, the constant water pressure will wear on the sprayer parts, and they will eventually fail.
+As previously mentioned, the constant water pressure will wear on the sprayer parts that will eventually cause the unit to fail.

 Oh, and don’t forget to wash your hands with soap and water before you leave!

-Are There Any Health Benefits Of Using A Bidet Sprayer?
+What Are The Health Benefits Of Using A Bidet Sprayer?

 Can A Bidet Sprayer Increase The Risk Of UTIs?